PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-08 12:46:19
+Last updated: 2024-04-08 12:46:54
-Random Quote: Imagine you were born in a poor family, in a poor city, in a poor country, and by the time you were 28 years old, you have so much money you can't even count it.
-What do you do?
-You make your dreams come true. - Steve Murphy
+Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy